scipy/scipy/doc/source/dev/releasing.rst

 Include the output of ``tools/gh_lists.py`` and ``tools/authors.py`` in the release notes.

+The script ``tools/gh_lists.py`` also collects and formats release note fragments from Github pull requests assigned to the milestone.

 Maintenance branches are named ``maintenance/<major>.<minor>.x`` (e.g. 0.19.x).
 To create one, simply push a branch with the correct name to the scipy repo.
 Immediately after, push a commit where you increment the version number on the